Fullintel Logo

 It also means far fewer surprises at year-end, should anything unusual crop up in your results from a few quarters ago.

-For precisely this reason, many organizations track their media mentions on a monthly or quarterly basis.
-Tracking media performance monthly or quarterly also helps PR teams course correct (or jump on opportunities identified in data) sooner than if only measuring once per year.
+For precisely this reason, many organizations track their media mentions monthly or quarterly.
+Tracking media performance monthly or quarterly also helps PR teams course correct (or jump on opportunities identified in data) sooner than if they only measured once per year.

 Whether you’re interested in one-time, annual, or ongoing monthly or quarterly reporting in conjunction with expert media monitoring and human curation, Fullintel’s teams of seasoned media analysts can help make sense of all your media data and meet your annual goals.
 Get in touch with a Fullintel representative today to learn more.